ThatsVie/atlas-web_back_end/ES6_basic/README.md

 **Task 10:** Refactor the `appendToEachArrayValue` function to use ES6 `for...of` loop and `const` for iterating through arrays, for more efficient code.

+**Task 11:** Create a function that dynamically generates objects with department names as keys and lists of employees as values, demonstrating the use of computed property names for object keys.

 ## File Overview

 **0-main.js:** Imports and tests functions from 0-constants.js by executing them and displaying their combined outputs.